 I’ve seen people take out credit cards with uncompetitive rates just to earn a few air miles.
 I’ve seen people book flights they could have got for less from a different airline because they wanted to earn a few more points.
-These are points we don’t often hear about but are far from the worst point when it comes to frequent flyers.
+These are points we don’t often hear about but are far from the worst part, when it comes to frequent flyers.

-One of the most troubling trends that the air miles culture has been responsible for is the ‘miles run’.
+One of the most troubling trends the air miles culture is responsible for, is the ‘miles run’.
 A ‘miles run’ is when someone takes unnecessary flights just to earn air miles or tier points.
 Think of the environmental impact of that for a second.

 Air Miles = The points you earn from the flights you take to spend on benefits.
 For example: Spend miles on an upgrade.

 One such example of this practise: I booked a man to fly from London to Dublin, back to London, to Miami and then to New York.
 Oh and then back via the same route.
 The guy genuinely wanted to go to New York but what a wasteful way to do it.
-He did it to get around 2.5 times more points that a direct flight would have provided and increased his carbon emissions by around the same value.
+He did it to get around 2.5 times more points that a direct flight would have provided but also increased his carbon emissions by around the same value.
 The flights cost the same as the direct flight, so there wasn’t even a financial incentive to do it.
 If this example is something you would do, then you might be the very worst of the travel industry.
 I write this here not to tell people how to do it but to ask those who are already doing it to stop.

 Above, we see that the USA, Canada, Australia and the Middle East are the worst offending areas per capita with around 15-20 tons to CO2 emissions per year for the average person.
 Russia aren’t far behind with on average around 10 tons per person, per year.
-The average target per person is widely accepted to be around 5 tons per person.
-Feel free to take a look at your own emissions output using this in detail calculator or this simplified version from the WWF.
-Of course, I am not suggesting people shouldn’t fly to places, just avoid wasteful and needless flights.
+The UK is just under 10 tons PPPY and one of the highest in Europe.

 Of course, if you need a credit card anyway and you clear the balance in full every month, then you can accrue air miles for free effectively, using an air miles sponsored credit card.
 This takes good financial management from the card holder however and as I am not a qualified financial advisor, I wouldn’t want to give financial advice to readers of my blog.

 I hope that you are able to think about the motives of the airlines who produce these schemes, the kickbacks they are getting from credit card companies and the referral benefits to the blogs who are singing their praises.
 I hope you personally choose a travel method that doesn’t selfishly destroy the planet for your children too, when travelling around the world.